Skip to content

 Set up a reverse proxy for ownCloud

-Setting up a reverse proxy with Apache lets you use a custom domain name for your ownCloud server, making it easier to access.
+Set up a reverse proxy with Apache to use a custom domain name for your ownCloud server, making it easier to access.
+This guide provides links to resources that will help you configure Apache as a reverse proxy.
+Once set up, you can reach your ownCloud using your chosen domain name.

 The links below should help you set that up.